tc39/proposal-jobcallback-module/README.md

 is invoked rather than at the time of HostEnqueuePromiseJob is invoked.
 The two host hooks are invoked with the same active script or module consecutively.

-Update the steps of `HostMakeJobCallback`, `HostCallJobCallback`, and `HostEnqueuePromiseJob` to fix the inconsistency between ecma262 and the HTML spec.

 This change also mandates that the active scripts are propagated through promise jobs and FinalizationRegistry cleanup callbacks.